 - Gift Types and Sub-Types: Make sure that your Gift Types and Gift Sub-Types are properly coded.

-- Non-Stakeholder cleanup: Run a list of Non-Stakeholder to see if you have a matching stakeholder or not, if there are multiple touchpoints for the same name (such as spouse relationships and event registrations), etc.
+- Non-stakeholder cleanup: Run a list of non-stakeholders to see if you have a matching stakeholder or not, if there are multiple touchpoints for the same name (such as spouse relationships and event registrations), etc.

 - Review data structure in key areas: Review Campaign, Appeal, and Package structure for consistency, as these are all frequent areas for cleanup.
 Also, consider whether this would be a good time to restructure Membership if that applies to your organization.

 - Code table cleanup: Go through Configuration Tables and clean up misspelled / duplicate table entries.